curiousest/curiousest.github.io/_posts/2020-05-25-how-i-speak-product.md

 modified_time: 'xxxx-xx-xxT00:00:00.001-05:00'
 ---

 I've observed that people around me are solution-oriented.
 We like to focus on what needs to be done - the solution.
-The following interaction happens frequently (with everyone, from engineers to salespeople):
+The following interaction happens with everyone, from engineers to salespeople:

 *Colleague*: "We need to build XYZ."